po1sigala/live/01-Class-Content/10-OOP/01-Activities/06-Stu-Polymorhphism/README.md

 * How could the `super` give us access variables and methods from the constructor class?

-* How can we overwrite methods using the the prototype?
+* How can we overwrite methods using the `prototype`?

 ## 🏆 Bonus